valsou/bellerophon/README.md

 You can type : `pip install requirements.txt`

+In order to work the script also needs :

 - one `gamelist.xml` file in each system folder
 - assets folder named `media` in each system foler